graphql/graphql-wg/rfcs/InputUnion.md

 # ☑️ Decision Time!

+The end result of this RFC is the [RFC: OneOf Input Objects #825](https://github.com/graphql/graphql-spec/pull/825).

-Following meetings of the GraphQL Input Unions working group, [Solution 7][solution-7] was proposed as an evolution of Solution 5, and is currently the leading solution.
+~~Following meetings of the GraphQL Input Unions working group, [Solution 7][solution-7] was~~ ~~proposed as an evolution of Solution 5, and is currently the leading solution.~~

 ~~According to a simple [weight ranking](https://docs.google.com/spreadsheets/d/1ymKqI6BSTHGGHkf9IDjo0EJmOqMryS-uQRwDV77OF5g/edit?usp=sharing), here are the solutions in order:~~